slevithan/regex-recursion/README.md

 - `\g<name&R=N>` or `\g<number&R=N>` — Recursively match the contents of the group referenced by name or number at this position.
   - The `\g` subroutine must be *within* the referenced group.

+Multiple uses of recursion within the same pattern are allowed if they are non-overlapping.
 Named captures and backreferences are supported within recursion, and are independent per depth level.
 So e.g. `groups.name` on a match object is the value captured by group `name` at the top level of the recursion stack.

 ## Install and use